-Everest's 100 years of destiny and death on the roof the world
+Everest's 100 years of destiny and death on the roof of the world

 Today, adventurers approach from the south, where, says Storti, most of the journey is a "fairly easy plod up the mountain, not technically difficult at all.
 People with very little climbing experience can put down $60,000 and have a good chance of reaching the top as long as the weather holds and the Sherpas take care of them."

-Lou Dzierzak, editor-in-chief at outdoor adventure experts Outforia, tells CNN Travel that "One major advancement was the establishment of a team of highly skilled Nepalese climbers known as the Icefall Doctors in 1997.
+Gaby Pilson, outdoor educator and climbing instructor at Outforia, tells CNN Travel that "One major advancement was the establishment of a team of highly skilled Nepalese climbers known as the Icefall Doctors in 1997.

 "The Icefall Doctors establish a route through the Khumbu Icefall, which is one of the most dangerous sections of the popular South Col Route.
 Without them, the number of commercial expeditions on Everest each year wouldn't be nearly as high as it is today.
 However, many Nepalese Icefall doctors, guides, and porters have lost their lives in recent years while working in this dangerous section of the mountain."